payam5150/MOD2/README.md

 Date: 06-13-20

-Project Statement -</b> As a Real Estate Agent, I have been tasked with investigating house sales in the King County area and building a model to predict sale price.
+Project Statement -</b> As a Real Estate Agent, I have been tasked with investigating house sales in the King County area and building a model to predict sale price based on historical data.

 <b>Project Goal - </b> Analyzing over 21,598 records from the King County dataset.
-I will be cleaning it up, replacing any missing data and unsual fields.
+I will be cleaning the data, replacing any missing information and unusual fields.
+Furthermore, I will give recommendations to my clients on how to make the best decision based on my findings.

 <b>Data Value - </b> Better understanding the King County price range for my future buyer and sellers.